 For many years the Plymouth Particle Theory group has performed internationally leading research on quantum field theory and its applications.
-The group has recently been reinforced by new appointments of young researchers and currently consists of eight permanent staff along with several postdocs and PhD students.
+The group has recently been reinforced by new appointments of young researchers and currently consists of seven permanent staff along with several postdocs and PhD students.

 The research of the group centres around quantum field theory, which may be viewed as the unification of quantum mechanics and special relativity.
 Hence, quantum field theory allows for a coherent description of processes that occur both at microscopic scales and high energies, such as the creation of particle-anti-particle pairs.
 Historically, the first example of a quantum field theory was the quantum version of Maxwell’s theory of electromagnetism, now called quantum electrodynamics (QED).
 This theory has since then been combined with the theory of weak and strong interactions describing radioactivity and (sub)nuclear binding, respectively.
 Together, these theories form the Standard Model of particle physics which saw its final confirmation in 2012 with the discovery of the elusive Higgs particle.

 Quantum Field Theory on the Lattice (Drach, McNeile, Rago)